Tajikistan at the 2016 Summer Paralympics

 Tajikistan sent a delegation to compete at the 2016 Summer Paralympics in Rio de Janeiro, Brazil, from 7–18 September 2016.
 This was the fourth consecutive appearance of the country at the Paralympic Games after it made its debut twelve years prior at the 2004 Summer Paralympics.
 Tajikistan was represented by a single athlete in Rio de Janeiro: sprinter Romikhudo Dodikhudoev.
 He finished 14th overall in both of the men's 400 metres T47 and the men's 100 metres T47 and these performances meant he did not qualify for the final of both competitions.

 Background

 Tajikistan first competed in Paralympic competition at the 2004 Summer Paralympics in Athens, Greece, and have competed at every Summer Paralympic Games since.
 This made Rio de Janeiro the country's fourth appearance at a Summer Paralympiad.
 The 2016 Summer Paralympics were held from 7–18 September 2016 with a total of 4,328 athletes representing 159 National Paralympic Committees (NPC) taking part.
 Tajikistan sent just one athlete to the Rio de Janeiro Paralympics: sprinter Romikhudo Dodikhudoev.
-He was accompanied by the chairman of the Tajik Paralimpic Committee Safarali Boyev, secretary-general of the committee Abdurauf Olimov and an unnamed translator.
+He was accompanied by the chairman of the Tajik Paralympic Committee Safarali Boyev, secretary-general of the committee Abdurauf Olimov and an unnamed translator.
 The team could not find sponsorship from independent organisations and thus used its own funding to compete in the Games.
 Dodikhudoev was chosen to be the flag bearer for the parade of nations during the opening ceremony.